plain-text-blogger-theme/plain-text-blogger-theme/README.md

 decorations, hyperlinks, images, or even non-ASCII characters.

-Where I can use decorations, I become obsessed with displaying mathematical formulas nicely; I start using HTML tags, Unicode characters, and finally introduce MathJax, and I can't concentrate on writing.
+Where I can use decorations, I become obsessed with displaying mathematical formulas nicely; I start using HTML tags or Unicode characters, and finally introduce MathJax, and I can't concentrate on writing.
 Therefore I need such a theme.

 However, due to Blogger's limitations, it is impossible to remove HTML tags or